espinr/miniapp-metatests/README.md

 ## Acknowledgements

 This testing methodology is based on the [EPUB tests](https://w3c.github.io/epub-tests/), generated and maintained by the [EPUB 3 Working Group](https://www.w3.org/publishing/groups/epub-wg/).
+So, a big thanks to [Ivan Herman](https://www.w3.org/People/Ivan/), Dan Lazin, and the rest of [the group](https://www.w3.org/publishing/groups/epub-wg/).